elsiehupp/wikiteam/USAGE.md

 ## Publishing the dump

 Please consider publishing your wiki dump(s).
-You can do it yourself as explained at WikiTeam's [Publishing the dump](https://github.com/WikiTeam/wikiteam/wiki/Tutorial#Publishing_the_dump) tutorial.
+You can do it yourself as explained [Publishing](./PUBLISHING.md).

 ## Using `launcher`